Thoughts

 The part nobody talks about

-After you close that huge deal.
-After you become this new person who taps into their confidence for the first time.
-After the wire hits your account and it's more money than you've ever made in a single transaction — never cling to it.
-Never treat it like something extraordinary that just happened.
-Don't overreact.
+After the deal closes.
+After the wire hits.
+After it's more money than you've ever moved in a single transaction — don't cling to it.
 Don't post about it.
-Don't call your friends screaming.
+Don't call anyone screaming.

-(This is Stoicism meets Taoism meets mysticism.
-You embody the state so deeply that success becomes expected, not celebrated.
-That's the coldest, most operatic thing you'll ever hear — you kill your own excitement about winning so you can stay in the state that creates more winning.)
+Stoicism meets Taoism meets mysticism in one move: you kill your own excitement about winning so you stay in the state that produces more of it.

 The whole game

-Confidence is already in your DNA.
+Confidence is already in the DNA.
 You give it permission to run.
 You act first and it shows up.
 And when you win — you stay cold.